 Passivhaus & Planning

-The Trust are aware of several Local Authorities who have either mandated Passivhaus into their local plans, included it as an alternative compliance standard, or applied Passivhaus methodologies.
-A list of UK authorities that the Trust are aware of that have adopted Passivhaus is here.
+There are now several UK Local Authorities who have either mandated Passivhaus into their local plans, included it as an alternative compliance standard, or applied Passivhaus methodologies.
+Read our overview Councils Can: Exemplar Local Plans.

 Internationally, iPHA maintain a list of cities and administrative districts that have incorporated Passivhaus into their policies or regulations here.